 Edited by Mark Perry MD

-Midfoot arthritis is characterized by pain and swelling in the midfoot that is aggravated by standing and walking.
+Midfoot arthritis is characterized by pain and swelling in the midfoot, aggravated by standing and walking.
 There is often an associated bony prominence on the top of the foot.
-Usually the symptoms develop gradually over time although it can occur following a major midfoot injury such as a Lisfranc fracture.
-Non-operative treatment consisting of use of a stiff-soled comfort shoe; activity modification; weight-loss; and anti-inflammatory medication can be quite effective.
-If non-operative treatment fails patients may benefit from surgery to fuse the arthritic midfoot joints.
+Usually the symptoms develop gradually over time, although it can occur following a major midfoot injury, such as a Lisfranc fracture.
+Non-operative treatment consisting of use of a stiff-soled comfort shoe, activity modification, and weight-loss, can be quite effective.
+If non-operative treatment fails, patients may benefit from surgery to fuse the arthritic midfoot joints.

 Physical examination may reveal swelling in the midfoot.
 There is often generalized tenderness in the midfoot area.
 A bony prominence in the midfoot is common.
-However, not all bony prominences in this area represents arthritis.
-It is not uncommon for people to have local shoe wear irritation from a bony prominence known as a tarsal boss.
+However, not all bony prominences in this area represent arthritis.
+It is not uncommon for people to have local shoe wear irritation from a bony prominence, known as a tarsal boss.
 This does not necessarily signify significant midfoot arthritis.

 Midfoot arthritis can often be managed successfully without surgery.
 The key components of non-operative treatment are: